Section 8: Prejudice Review

 TimeGate Studios knew it had an upward battle when they decided to transition from retail releases to full-fledged downloadable titles, but if they keep churning out titles at the same quality level as Section 8: Prejudice, they are sure to have a very profitable future.

-At heart Section 8 Prejudice is top-notch online multiplayer experience with different game modes that are vastly different from each other.
-A full 5-hour long story driven single-player campaign mode is also included, but it plays more like a glorified tutorial more than anything.
+At heart, Section 8: Prejudice is a top-notch online multiplayer experience with different game modes that are vastly different from each other.
+A full 5-hour long story-driven single-player campaign mode is also included, but it plays more like a glorified tutorial than anything.
 I do recommend playing through the campaign, as it will prepare you for the online multiplayer component.
 Jumping straight into an online match is a sure-fire way to get killed over and over again.
 This will frustrate some players and may even turn them off from playing any further.
-Hopefully you head my advice and at least play through part of the single-player campaign.
+Hopefully, you heed my advice and at least play through part of the single-player campaign.

-Once you do decide to hop into a multiplayer match there are tons of content to explore.
-Bots can be turned on and off, to fill spots in a match till players join to take their place.
+Once you do decide to hop into a multiplayer match, there is tons of content to explore.
+Bots can be turned on and off to fill spots in a match until players join to take their place.
 You can join dedicated servers or join official servers run by TimeGate Studios.
-The official servers have been able to keep lag at a bare minimum and I can’t even recall a match where I noticed any lag at all.
+The official servers have been able to keep lag at a bare minimum, and I can't even recall a match where I noticed any lag at all.
 The four multiplayer game modes are as follows:

-Swarm: Survive wave after wave in this four-player co-op survival mode where shooter gameplay meets town defense.
+2. Swarm: Survive wave after wave in this four-player co-op survival mode where shooter gameplay meets tower defense.

-Skirmish: Team-versus-team death match where Control Points cannot be captured and Victory Points are awarded for kills and completed missions.
+3. Skirmish: Team-versus-team deathmatch where Control Points cannot be captured and Victory Points are awarded for kills and completed missions.

-Assault: Team-versus-team game mode where teams race to capture all Control Points in the fastest time
+4. Assault: Team-versus-team game mode where teams race to capture all Control Points in the fastest time.

-During the matches players earn currency by taking out enemy players, taking control of control points or completing dynamic combat missions.
-These missions will pop up randomly during matches and may have you protect an outpost, or eliminate an enemy VIP for example.
-You can spend the currency on deploying supply points, turrets, vehicles, tanks and mechs.
-Building up a strong defense at a control point is paramount on holding the line against enemy attackers.
+During the matches, players earn currency by taking out enemy players, taking control of control points, or completing dynamic combat missions.
+These missions will pop up randomly during matches and may have you protect an outpost or eliminate an enemy VIP, for example.
+You can spend the currency on deploying supply points, turrets, vehicles, tanks, and mechs.
+Building up a strong defense at a control point is paramount to holding the line against enemy attackers.

-The game does has a temporary lock-on feature, which will confuse a lot of people on why it is included.
-Depressing the left stick will lock-on to a targeted enemy player for a few seconds.
-While it is not that long, if you have a clear shot it is enough to take out an enemy shield or armor depending on the ammo type that you have equipped (more on that later on in the review).
-Keeping it from being completely over powered is the long recharge attached to it as well as not working in areas that have a jamming device active.
-Not only can you not lock-on if you are being jammed, but you also will not be able to scan enemy players, which usually shows their shield and armor levels.
+The game does have a temporary lock-on feature, which will confuse a lot of people on why it is included.
+Depressing the left stick will lock on to a targeted enemy player for a few seconds.
+While it is not that long, if you have a clear shot, it is enough to take out an enemy shield or armor depending on the ammo type that you have equipped (more on that later on in the review).
+Keeping it from being completely overpowered is the long recharge attached to it as well as not working in areas that have a jamming device active.
+Not only can you not lock on if you are being jammed, but you also will not be able to scan enemy players, which usually shows their shield and armor levels.

-The EMP rounds for example will shred through enemy shields, but has a low damage output to armor.
-Slug rounds on the other hand will blast through armor, but has a hard time getting through shields.
-If you are able to play together with a bunch of friends, setting a game plan with different ammo types and weapons will help be a dominate team.
+The EMP rounds, for example, will shred through enemy shields but have a low damage output to armor.
+Slug rounds, on the other hand, will blast through armor but have a hard time getting through shields.
+If you are able to play together with a bunch of friends, setting a game plan with different ammo types and weapons will help be a dominant team.

-Along with your main weapon load out, you get to choose 2 from the secondary equipment sets such as grenades, mortar strikes, and knives.
-There is nothing more satisfying as successfully pulling off a knife fatality, or even better pulling it off on an enemy mech.
+Along with your main weapon loadout, you get to choose 2 from the secondary equipment sets such as grenades, mortar strikes, and knives.
+There is nothing more satisfying than successfully pulling off a knife fatality, or even better, pulling it off on an enemy mech.

-Utilizing Unreal technology the game does look much better than other downloadable titles.
+Utilizing Unreal technology, the game does look much better than other downloadable titles.
 I would even go as far as saying that it can hold its own against most retail titles as well.
-There is the occasional textures load in that you should be accustomed to now from games running on the Unreal engine, but it typically only when you spawn.
-In the audio department, the guns don’t have a powerful oomph behind them, and tend to send
+There is the occasional texture load-in that you should be accustomed to now from games running on the Unreal engine, but it typically only happens when you spawn.
+In the audio department, the guns don't have a powerful oomph behind them and tend to sound weak.

 Simply Put